keithgmitchell/PUMA/README.md

 # PUMA (Pipeline for Undergraduate Microbiome Analysis)
-+ The Manual provided below will provide setup instructions as well as important tutorials for students/researchers for jumpstarting the analysis process with the various tools shown in the scema below
++ The Manual provided below will provide setup instructions as well as important tutorials for students/researchers for jumpstarting the analysis process with the various tools shown in the schema below.

 ![PUMA GENERAL FLOWCHART](https://github.com/keithgmitchell/PUMA/blob/master/examples/PUMA_flowchart.PNG)